Advanced Bankruptcy Clinic (3 credits)

 The Advanced Bankruptcy Clinic will represent debtors in Chapter 13 Proceedings, in which debtors arrange a multi-year payment plan to pay outstanding debts and avoid liquidation.
 Students in this clinic also represent defendants in Adversary Proceedings in bankruptcy.
 These proceedings include matters in which a trustee attempts to recover assets transferred by a debtor and similar matters involving contested issues.
 Students will appear in the U.S. Bankruptcy Court under attorney supervision on behalf of their clients.
 To participate in the Advanced Bankruptcy Clinic students must have successfully completed the Mortgage Foreclosure & Bankruptcy Clinic.

-Bankruptcy Clinic (5 credits)
+Bankruptcy and Mortgage Foreclosure Clinic (6 credits)

 Leif Rubinstein, Associate Professor of Law